-Evidenced by: CMDHB has established cultural diversity programmes focussed both on service delivery for a culturally diverse and improving the employment environment for staff from diverse ethnic groups.
+CMDHB has established cultural diversity programmes focused both on service delivery for a culturally diverse and improving the employment environment for staff from diverse ethnic groups.
 An expected outcome of this programme is to enhance the ethnic diversity of staffing by providing an environment which is rewarding and engaging for a diverse workforce.

-Evidenced by: CMDHB has a specific management programme for managers about managing within a culturally diverse workforce which is part of a compulsory orientation for managers and all new managers undertake a comprehensive training programme which includes a specific module on diversity and inclusion.
+CMDHB has a specific management programme for managers about managing within a culturally diverse workforce which is part of a compulsory orientation for managers and all new managers undertake a comprehensive training programme which includes a specific module on diversity and inclusion.

-Evidenced by: CMDHB is also focussing resources on encouraging students from groups under-represented in tertiary qualified roles within the organisation, such as Pacific peoples to participate in advanced qualifications to improve the representation Pacific peoples in the clinical roles in the DHB (and across the broader sector workforce), and to encourage existing staff to undertake further qualifications to enable career advancement.
+CMDHB is also focusing resources on encouraging students from groups under-represented in tertiary qualified roles within the organisation, such as Pacific peoples to participate in advanced qualifications to improve the representation Pacific peoples in the clinical roles in the DHB (and across the broader sector workforce), and to encourage existing staff to undertake further qualifications to enable career advancement.

-Evidenced by: CMDHB is running a Language, Literacy and Numeracy programme to enhance the career opportunities and long term workforce participation of staff who currently have limited skills in these areas.
+CMDHB is running a Language, Literacy and Numeracy programme to enhance the career opportunities and long term workforce participation of staff who currently have limited skills in these areas.

-Evidenced by: CMDHB has also established an Aspiring Leaders programme specifically to build the leadership capacity and capability of CMDHB's Maaori, Pacific and Asian staff, to provide opportunity career advancement and improved representation of these groups at higher levels in the organisation, and also the broader sector workforce.
+CMDHB has established an Aspiring Leaders programme specifically to build the leadership capacity and capability of CMDHB's Maaori, Pacific and Asian staff, to provide opportunity career advancement and improved representation of these groups at higher levels in the organisation, and also the broader sector workforce.

-Opportunities for the enhancement of the abilities of individual employees Evidenced by: A range of services are provided throughout CMDHB in primary, secondary and planning & funding.
+• Opportunities for the enhancement of the abilities of individual employees

+A range of services are provided throughout CMDHB in primary, secondary and planning & funding.
 This takes many forms and includes leadership and management training and development, career development consultancy, customised in-service programmes for individual, teams and managers, e-learning and the provision of internal and external courses and training over a range of skills and knowledge.

-• Recognition of the employment requirements of women
+Recognition of the employment requirements of women

-Evidenced by: CMDHB provides opportunities for flexible employment in almost all roles; employment agreements for female dominated workforces provide better provisions for parental leave and extended absence for childcare beyond the statutory requirements.
+CMDHB provides opportunities for flexible employment in almost all roles; employment agreements for female dominated workforces provide better provisions for parental leave and extended absence for childcare beyond the statutory requirements.
 Dedicated breastfeeding facilities are provided on the larger campuses.

-Evidenced by: CMDHB has dedicated career development resources to encourage career planning for all staff and a significant programme of learning and development opportunities, and has plans to further extend the programmes and development opportunities available onsite.
+CMDHB has dedicated career development resources to encourage career planning for all staff and a significant programme of learning and development opportunities, and has plans to further extend the programmes and development opportunities available on-site.